 Statute of Limitations for Car Accident Cases in Memphis

-If you have suffered losses in a car accident in Memphis, you have the right to seek compensation, however, you must initiate action within the statute of limitation.
-Each state has a statute of limitations.
-This sets the maximum time allowed to initiate legal action.
+If you have suffered losses in a car accident in Memphis, you have the right to seek compensation.
+However, you must initiate action within the statute of limitations.
+Each state has a statute of limitations, which sets the maximum time allowed to initiate legal action.

 You may think you have plenty of action to build a case and then take action, but in Tennessee, you only have one year from the date of the accident to take action.
 The statute of limitations in Tennessee is one of the shortest in the country, so you must take swift action to protect your rights.

-The statute of limitations is strictly enforced in Tennessee, so if you miss the deadline, you may lose your right to file a personal injury claim or car accident lawsuit to recover damages and hold the party responsible.
+The statute of limitations is strictly enforced in Tennessee.
+If you miss the deadline, you may lose your right to file a personal injury claim or car accident lawsuit to recover damages and hold the party responsible.
 Your case may qualify for certain exceptions or exemptions.

 A common exception to the statute of limitations is the discovery rule.
 This allows the victim to extend the time limit for filing a lawsuit based on the date they discovered, or reasonably should have discovered, the injuries or damages in the car accident.
 You can consult with a Memphis car accident attorney to determine if you qualify for any extension.
 The attorney can also help you to ensure you initiate legal action within the statute of limitations.